 Clean and Empty

-Doing so also allows you to inspect the interior for any leaks, cracks, or seals that need addressed before winter.
-Although you plan on doing a deep spring cleaning after the dust accumulation over a few months of storage– a good wipe down and vacuum is necessary now.
-As a matter of fact, don’t leave any crumbs behind creating a sweet vacation spot for rodents!
-Also, if you’re going to make any minor fixes– resealing, patching, etc. you’ll want all of the surfaces squeaky clean so that your seal job isn’t trying to cling to dirt and grime.
+Doing so also allows you to inspect the interior for any leaks, cracks, or seals that need to be addressed before winter.
+Besides, if you’re going to make any minor fixes (resealing, patching, etc.), you’ll want the surfaces squeaky clean so that your seal job isn’t trying to cling to dirt and grime.

 RV Spring Cleaning Vacuum